soilspectroscopy/ossl-manual/docs/060-prediction_models.md

 Hyperparameter optimization was done with internal resampling (`inner`) using 5-fold cross-validation and a smaller subset for speeding up this operation [@Yang2020].
 This task was performed with a grid search of the hyperparameter space testing up to 5 configurations of Comitees to find the lowest Root Mean Squared Error (RMSE).
 The final model with the best optimal hyperparameter was fitted at the end with the full train data.

-Some highly-skewed soil properties were natural-log transformed (with offset = 1, that is why we use `log1p` function) to improve the prediction performance [@Dangal2019].
+Some highly-skewed soil properties were natural-log transformed (with offset = 1, that is why we use the `log1p` function) to improve the prediction performance [@Dangal2019].
 They were back-transformed only at the end after running all modeling steps, including performance estimation and the definition of the uncertainty intervals.

 Final fitted models are listed on [GitHub](https://github.com/soilspectroscopy/ossl-models/blob/main/out/fitted_modeling_combinations_v1.2.csv).